500,000 British Jobs:

 HAZOP, LOPA, SIL assessment, major accident hazard management

-ONR safety case, hydrogen ATEX zoning, SMR fault tree analysis
+ONR safety case, hydrogen ATEX zoning, HTGR fault tree analysis

 Shift rotation, remote site management, supply chain, emergency response